YokAiSanGil/BeyondTheForest/README.md

 *   **Retro GUI**: A custom graphical interface featuring scanlines, CRT flicker effects, and pixel-art style rendering.
 *   **Character Creation**: Choose your race (Human or Dwarf), name your hero, and roll your stats.
 *   **Exploration**: Wander through the dark forest with dynamic background images and rich atmospheric text events.
+*   **AI NPC Interaction**: Encounter The Hermit, a mysterious entity powered by a local LLM (Gemma) for dynamic roleplay conversations.
 *   **Combat System**: Turn-based battles against BloodFairies, HellParasites, NightScreamers, StingFishes, and StrygMoths.
 *   **Progression**: Gain gold, loot leather, and manage your health.
 *   **Save System**: Auto-save functionality allows you to continue your journey where you left off.